MackCesar/MetalDiffusion/README.md

 # Stable Diffusion in TensorFlow / Keras for Apple Metal on Intel Macs

 A Keras / Tensorflow implementation of Stable Diffusion, intended for Apple Metal on Intel Macs.
-This implementation will utilize GPU's on Intel Macs.
+This implementation will utilize GPU's on Intel Macs but will also run on Apple Silicon Macs.

 The weights were ported from the original implementation of Stable Diffusion.